collective/Products.PFGExtendedMailAdapter/README.txt

 Add images and/or files under extended mail adapter.

-Then you can set those to the adapter through the adapter edit form.
+Then you will be able to set those files to the adapter through the adapter edit form.

 Tested with
 -----------